GabeScott/standard-works-vault/General Conference/1987 April - To the Home Teachers of the Church.md

 “For I, Jacob, and my brother Joseph had been consecrated priests and teachers of this people, by the hand of Nephi.

-“And we did magnify our office unto the Lord, taking upon us the responsibility, answering the sins of the people upon our own heads if we did not teach them the word of God with all diligence” (Jacob 1:18–19).
+“And we did magnify our office unto the Lord, taking upon us the responsibility, answering the sins of the people upon our own heads if we did not teach them the word of God with all diligence” ([[Jacob 1.18|vs. 18–19]][[Jacob 1.19|]]).

 From the beginning of this inspired program in our day, leaders of the Church have emphasized over and over again the importance of home teaching.

 President Marion G. Romney, in general conference, declared:

 “Home teaching, properly functioning, brings to ‘the house of each member’ two priesthood bearers divinely commissioned and authoritatively called into the service by their priesthood leader and bishop.
 These Home Teachers—priesthood bearers—carry the heavy and glorious responsibility of representing the Lord Jesus Christ in looking after the welfare of each Church member.
 They are to encourage and inspire every member to discharge his duty, both family and Church” (address given at general conference home teaching meeting, 8 Apr.
 1966, p.
 3).

-President David O. McKay stated: “Home teaching is one of our most urgent and most rewarding opportunities to nurture and inspire, to counsel and direct our Father’s children. ...
-It is a divine service, a divine call.
+President David O. McKay stated: “Home teaching is one of our most urgent and most rewarding opportunities to nurture and inspire, to counsel and direct our Father’s children. … It is a divine service, a divine call.
 It is our duty as Home Teachers to carry the divine spirit into every home and heart.
 To love the work and do our best will bring unbounded peace, joy, and satisfaction to a noble, dedicated teacher of God’s children” (quoted by Marion G. Romney, in address at general conference home teaching meeting, 8 Apr.
 1966, p.
 7).

 My good brethren of the Melchizedek Priesthood and the Aaronic Priesthood, home teaching is an inspired program.